CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Background

-\emph{Multiplication} between a public value $c$ and a secret value $x$ is again straightforward, and doesn't require any communication ($\arith{z}{Q}_{i} = c\arith{x}{Q}_{i}$ for $i \in \{0, 1\}$).
-Multiplication between secrets, however, requires communication between parties and is much more expensive.
-CrypTen uses Beaver's triples~\cite{beaver} precomputed and distributed in advance by a trusted third-party (TTP).
-We won't discuss this protocol in detail as its exact inner workings are not crucial to this paper, but the extra online communication imposed by it is one of the major overhead in MPC-based ML.
+\emph{Multiplication} between a public value $c$ and a secret value $x$ is again straightforward ($\arith{z}{Q}_{i} = c\arith{x}{Q}_{i}$ for $i \in \{0, 1\}$).
+Multiplication between secrets, however, requires communication and an MPC protocol, which is much more expensive.
+A common choice is to use Beaver's triples~\cite{beaver} precomputed and distributed in advance~\cite{crypten}.
+We omit the protocol details as they are not crucial to this paper.

-\emph{Comparison} is done through the Goldreich-Micali-Wigderson (GMW) protocol~\cite{gmw} in CrypTen.
-We again skip its details but emphasize that it involves multiple rounds of communication ($O(NlogN)$ rounds communicating $O(NlogN)$ bits for an $N$-bit integer) and is known to be the dominating bottleneck in MPC-based ML~\cite{deepreduce, snl, hummingbird}.
-There are other protocols (\emph{e.g.}, Yao's Garbled Circuit~\cite{yao}, function secret sharing~\cite{ariann}, silent OT~\cite{cheetah}), but they are similarly (or more) expensive, and comparison remains a significant bottleneck regardless of the underlying protocol.

-Finally, \emph{truncation with a public value} is done by simply performing truncation locally at each party in CrypTen.
-This local truncation technique does not involve any communication but introduces an underflow with a probability of roughly $\frac{x}{Q}$~\cite{crypten}.
-CrypTen uses a 64-bit integer ($Q=2^{64}$) to make this probability negligible.
-Others~\cite{cheetah, sigma} introduced exact truncation protocols to eliminate the underflow error, at the expense of introducing additional communication.